syncfusion-content/blazor-docs/blazor/textbox/how-to/troubleshoot.md

 ---
 layout: post
-title: How to troubleshoot server & client exceptions in Blazor | Syncfusion
+title: How to troubleshoot exceptions in TextBox Blazor | Syncfusion
-description: Checkout and learn here all about troubleshooting server and client exceptions in Blazor and much more.
+description: Checkout and learn here all about troubleshooting exceptions in TextBox Blazor.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# How to troubleshoot TextBox server and client exceptions in Blazor
+# How to troubleshoot exceptions in TextBox Blazor

 <!-- markdownlint-disable MD036 -->